St. Charles, Illinois: Arts and culture

 Kane County fair grounds on Randall Road is the home of the Kane County Fair in July, the Kane County Flea Market the first Sunday and preceding Saturday of every month.
 The annual Dragon Boat festival and family event during the second weekend of June are held in Potawatomi Park.

 Lincoln Park, in downtown St. Charles, serves as the central location for the Scarecrow Festival in October.
 St. Charles is home to the Fox Valley Concert Band.

 St. Charles is home to the Arcada theatre, a notable attraction within the Fox River valley, where many famous performers have appeared including Martin Short, Joan Rivers, and Paul Anka.
-The Steel Beam Theatre, the Vero Voce Theater & School of Performing Arts, and Kane Repertory Theatre are theaters in the city.
+The Steel Beam Theatre, the cabaret styled Moonlight Theatre, and Kane Repertory Theatre are also theaters in the city.
 Historic Hotel Baker opened in 1928 and is a symbolic representation of the rich history of downtown St. Charles.

 Downtown St. Charles was named one of the region's "Top 10" by the Chicago Tribune for fine dining, arts and entertainment, recreational opportunities, unique shopping, and a lively nighttime personality.
 The St. Charles History Museum maintains a small museum of community artifacts in a historic former Texaco service station that was originally built in 1928 on Main Street.

 The St. Charles Public Library is nationally ranked among the best libraries in the U.S. and has earned a "three star" rating in the 2010 Library Journal Index.
 Located near downtown St. Charles, the library has a large collection of print materials, as well as DVDs, CDs, downloadable content, online research databases, and a genealogy collection.

 St. Charles is home to the Q Center, a 95 acre conference site.
 Originally built as a Catholic Women's Liberal Arts College, St. Dominic College, it later became Arthur Andersen's Center for Professional Education.
 It is now used by Accenture and hosts meetings, conferences and executive learning for Fortune 500 companies, associations and social, military, education, religious, and fraternal organizations from all over the world.

 St. Charles hosts an annual Scarecrow Weekend, featuring 100+ handmade scarecrows.
 The Great Western Trail passes through town.